bellewills/Global-Perspectives-Blog/content/blog/speaker5.md

 With Sturdee, the contrast is clearer.
 She visualised problems, and Davis acted on them.
 Both are valid approaches, but Davis’s story hit me emotionally—because it felt urgent, real, and human.

 This interplay between quantum security and hacktivism created a bridge between Davis’s talk and the IBM session.
 Where IBM is building the future of cryptography, Davis’s world ensures it stays honest.
 Hackers like him will pressure-test those quantum systems, finding new vulnerabilities we haven’t even imagined yet.
 Both Gardham and IBM spoke about post-quantum encryption, but Davis’s talk made me wonder—will that ever truly be enough?
-Or will activists always find a way in, because no system is perfect?
+Or will activists always find a way in because no system is perfect?

 #### 9) For the assignment, you will present the outline of a future opportunity based on the topics covered in these talks.
 What ideas from the talk today do you think you could discuss with your groups to use in the assessment?
 If not using ideas from this talk for the assignment, why not?